 So what is a Trade Secret?
 A Trade Secret is defined in Texas as:

 Information, including a formula, pattern, compilation, program, device, method, technique, process, financial data, or list of actual or potential customers or suppliers, that: a) derives independent economic value, actual or potential, from not being generally known to, and not being readily ascertainable by proper means by, other persons who can obtain economic value from its disclosure or use; and b) is the subject of efforts that are reasonable under the circumstances to maintain its secrecy.

 The Trade Secrets of a business can certainly go beyond mere customer lists.
-In fact, while the analysis of what constitutes a Trade Secret is case specific, the following have all previously been found in some circumstances to be Trade Secrets: marketing strategies, pricing data, business methods, vendor/supplier lists and manufacturing processes.
+In fact, while the analysis of what constitutes a Trade Secret is case specific, the following have all previously been found in some circumstances to be Trade Secrets: marketing strategies, pricing data, business/service methods, vendor and supplier lists, product formulas, and manufacturing processes.

-Now that you know your business likely has Trade Secrets, taking reasonable measures to protect the Trade Secrets is vital.
-You wouldn’t leave cash of a business lying around unprotected.
+As a business attorney that has experienced many Trade Secret disputes, one certainty is that taking reasonable measures to protect the Trade Secrets of your business is vital.
+You wouldn’t leave cash lying around unprotected.
 The same goes for Trade Secrets.
 Like other assets of a business, Trade Secrets commonly come under attack from internal and external sources in the form of theft and misappropriation.
-Taking smart steps to safeguard the Trade Secrets of a business with the use of Non-Disclosure Agreements and other company policy, enforced by Injunctive relief if necessary, is one way.
+Taking smart steps to safeguard the Trade Secrets of a business with the use of Non-Disclosure Agreements and other company policy, enforced by legal injunctive relief if necessary, is one way.
 Protect it or lose it